MaxThom/mir/book/src/integrating_mir/device/device_next.md

 This will generate the basic structure of a device project with the necessary files and folders.
 You will find:

 - schema setup in schemav1 folder
-- makefile with basic helper commands
+- justfile with basic helper commands
 - basic main.go file under cmd folder

 ## Ecosystem